ahoneybun/Install-Other-System76/Debian/install-base.md

 sudo usermod -aG sudo $USER
 ```

-Replace $USER with your username
+Replace $USER with your username and then log out then back in for the group change to take effect.

 #### Installing the iwlwifi firmware and the NVIDIA driver (only for NVIDIA systems)